EU rules "mean children can't get life-saving cancer drugs"

-LONDON (Reuters) - Children with cancer are being denied access to potentially life-saving medicines because European Union rules allow drug firms to waive the need to test some drugs in pediatric trials, researchers said on Monday.
+LONDON, Feb 10 (Reuters) - Children with cancer are being denied access to potentially life-saving medicines because European Union rules allow drug firms to waive the need to test some drugs in paediatric trials, researchers said on Monday.

 Calling for a loophole in EU legislation to be closed, scientists and specialists in childhood oncology led by Britain’s Institute for Cancer Research (ICR) said changing the rules could extend or save many young lives.